 The Chinese government has branded a YouTube video, purportedly showing Chinese police viciously beating Tibetan protesters, as a fake.
 The film, apparently taken last March near Lhasa, was put on the video sharing site last Saturday and is believed to be what sparked China's renewed blocking of the site.
-The second part of the …
+The second part of …

 i clearly see unarmed(some of them with clear tibetan dress) protester been beating up hard by military police/gestapo-like drones.